MayJuun/fhir/fhir_auth/README.md

 6. From the same menu, Create an OAuth client ID but select web application
 7. Identity Platform -> Add a Provider -> Select Google
 8. Web Client ID (from the above web app) and Web Client Secret (from the above web app)
-9. In this same client, input Allowed client IDs, and include the mobile app client ID
+9. It does not appear that you need to include the ClientId as part of the mobile Client.
+But you DO need to have registered the mobile client.

 ### [Aidbox](https://docs.aidbox.app/)